 Knowledge Base is a clean and straightforward wiki theme.
 It’s got placements for all the content you could want to feature, global search, and voting integration.

-You can use the menu as the primary navigation and then users can find answers to the most common questions in the featured articles section.
+You can use the menu as the primary navigation, and then users can find answers to the most common questions in the featured articles section.
 Of course, you can also feature categories and secondary navigation in the sidebar via widgets.
+This makes the template valuable

 Most important is the prominence of search in Knowledge Base.
 Besides being easy to find, it also updates instantly.
 Relevant results will be suggested to users as they type their query.